xiaopc/Fyoung-Keygen/README.md

 # Fyoung-Keygen
 A keygen of China Telecom Fyoung SCU Jiangan Dialer

+## Sketch

+Decompile from v2.23 macOS dialer(single dialing).

+The keygen can generate the true username of PPPOE dial.

+&copy; 2017 xiaopc, all rights reserved & profitable use forbidden.

 ## Compile

-The keygen is designed for routers, you may want to use MIPS toolchain,
+The keygen is designed for routers, you may want to use MIPS toolchain, e.g. mipsel-openwrt-linux-uclibc-gcc.

-e.g. mipsel-openwrt-linux-uclibc-gcc.

 ```bash
 gcc -c MD5.c -std=c99